 Faith Leader Collaboration

-Partnering with Imams, Male & Female Islamic Scholars, and Faith Leaders Trained in Mental Health to Provide Integrated Spiritual and Psychological Support.
+Partnering with Faith Leaders Trained in Mental Health to Provide Integrated Spiritual and Psychological Support

 Understanding How People Make Sense of Their Difficulties